-Our focus this week will continue to be on Step One: We admitted we were powerless over compulsions, and addictions, unhealthy attachments.
-We have come to a point in our journey where we are called to make a change from the patterns and behaviors that once dictated our lives and ruled our families.
+Our focus this week will continue to be on Step One: We admitted we were powerless over addictions. compulsions, and unhealthy attachments-that our lives had become unmanageable.
+We have come to a point in our journey where we are called to make a change from the addictive behavior and pursuit of unhealthy attachments that once dictated our lives.
 Alcohol, drugs, food, pornography, sex, gambling, technology, codependency, the need for control, or other sources of addiction have penetrated our lives in a way that can no longer be managed on our own.
-The ways we once coped with the tragedy of addiction no longer serve us or those we love.